 - What is the total area painted,

 remain answered until a whole lot of papers are turned upside down and a series of confirmation calls are made.
-However, even these confirmations go unchecked for long unless a field-sales professional of the company confirms the situation on the site.
+However, even these confirmations go unchecked for a long unless a field-sales professional of the company confirms the situation on the site.

-Managing Unannounced Changes in Jobs on field
+Managing Unannounced Changes in Jobs on the field

-When so many stakeholders are involved, unannounced changes are inevitable, which could be anything from the inability of certain vendors to complete the task on time or change in the task due to internal reasons.
+When so many stakeholders are involved, unannounced changes are inevitable, which could be anything from the inability of certain vendors to complete the task on time or changes in the task due to internal reasons.